randrmoel/red_wine_qual/README.md

 # red_wine_qual
-regression to find red wine quality
+regression to find red wine quality and other tasks